Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 - Variability in outcomes based on personal health factors.

 While this evidence is promising, it is essential to note that not every transgender woman will achieve successful lactation even with similar interventions.
+The evidence base is also still much smaller than it is for lactation after pregnancy, so medical guidance should be personalized rather than based on assumptions.

 Challenges Faced by Transgender Women